svalinn/DAGMC-viz/README.md

 Bash scripts for removing a graveyard from an h5m file, extracting surfaces, extracting, curves, and substituting loaded datasets are under /BashTool.

+To convert an h5m file to stl or a meshtal file to vtk, the following examples can be used:

+        python MakeImagesTerminal.py -da "['meshtal','scalars.vtk']"
+        python MakeImagesTerminal.py -da "['fng_zip.h5m','scalars.stl']"

 To remove a graveyard, the following example can be used:

         python MakeImagesTerminal.py -gr "['fng_zip.h5m','test.stl']"